The A to Z Student Guide

 I hope that you find your time at the college to be enjoyable and we are able to support you to work hard and achieve well.

-Here you will be taught more than just subject content; we will ensure you develop the skills you need to be an independent, lifelong learner with the ability to think for yourself.
-Our first-class student services and guidance staff will ensure you are well supported at every step of the way.
+At BHASVIC you will be treated as an adult and teachers will work with you to maximise your learning potential.
+You will be taught more than just course content; we will ensure you develop the skills you need to be an independent, lifelong learner with the ability to think for yourself.
+On top of this, our first-class student services and guidance staff will ensure you are well supported at every step of the way.

 Welcome to BHASVIC!
 As your Student Union, we’re here to help you during your time here.
 If by chance you encounter any problems, have any queries or any suggestions on improving student life then we want to talk to you.
-We can be found on Twitter (@bhasvicsu), the Student Union VLE page, via email on firstname.lastname@example.org or via the BHASVIC SU Facebook page.
-You can also come see us in the SU office in the refectory.
+We can be found on Twitter (@bhasvicsu), Instagram, the Student Union VLE page, via email on firstname.lastname@example.org or via the BHASVIC SU Facebook page.
 If you have a more specific query, for example a problem with discrimination in the college or a charity you think we should be supporting, then we can arrange a chat with whoever we feel is most suitable.
 Finally, we want to make sure that your time at BHASVIC is as fun and enjoyable as possible, an experience and not just an education.
 To do this we organise various outings, trips, charity events and numerous social events throughout the year, as well as working with the college’s Senior Management Team on issues around college policy and student welfare.
 Student Union

 We want the college to be a safe and welcoming environment for all students, staff and visitors.
 To ensure this is the case, there are a few things we ask of you: